(Article last updated: February 28, 2018)

 Is Epcot's Flower and Garden Festival worth it?

-I think the Flower and Garden Festival is most likely worth it for people who are a bit older.
-And by "older" I mean those who were young when the featured musical acts were popular.
+The Flower and Garden Festival is the most worth it for people who are middle-aged or older (i.e., people who grew up when the musical acts were popular).

-That doesn't mean other people won't enjoy it (my 20-something daughter loves it!); I just don't think it's probably worth designing a whole trip around, but if you're there, definitely take the time to enjoy it.
+That doesn't mean other people won't enjoy it.
+It's just probably not worth designing a whole trip around.
+But if you're there, definitely take the time to enjoy it.
 You'll never see Epcot looking any prettier.

 So, will you be attending the Flower and Garden Festival?
 Or do you have questions that weren't covered here?